ablaom/MachineLearningInJulia2020/README.md

   restricted to so-called *deep learning* (neural networks)

-- The tutorials are crafted to rapidly familiarize the user with what MLJ can do, and are not a substitute for a course on machine learning fundamentals.
+- The tutorials are crafted to rapidly familiarize the user with what MLJ can do and how to do it, and are not a substitute for a course on machine learning fundamentals.
 Examples do not necessarily represent best practice or the best solution to a problem.

 The tutorial topics are as follows: